Giuseppe Garibaldi: Campaign of 1860

 By conquering Palermo, Garibaldi had won a signal victory.
 He gained worldwide renown and the adulation of Italians.
 Faith in his prowess was so strong that doubt, confusion, and dismay seized even the Neapolitan court.
-Six weeks later, he marched against Messina in the east of the island, winning a ferocious and difficult battle at Milazzo.
+Six weeks later, he marched against Messina in the east of the island, winning a ferocious and difficult Battle of Milazzo.
 By the end of July, only the citadel resisted.

 Having conquered Sicily, he crossed the Strait of Messina and marched north.
 Garibaldi's progress was met with more celebration than resistance, and on 7 September he entered the capital city of Naples, by train.
 Despite taking Naples, however, he had not to this point defeated the Neapolitan army.
-Garibaldi's volunteer army of 24,000 was not able to defeat conclusively the reorganized Neapolitan army—about 25,000 men—on 30 September at the battle of Volturno.
-This was the largest battle he ever fought, but its outcome was effectively decided by the arrival of the Piedmontese Army.
+Garibaldi's volunteer army of 24,000 was not able to conclusively defeat the reorganized Neapolitan army—about 25,000 men—on 30 September at the Battle of Volturno.
+This was the largest battle he ever fought, but its outcome was effectively decided by the arrival of the Royal Sardinian Army.

-Following this, Garibaldi's plans to march on to Rome were jeopardized by the Piedmontese, technically his ally but unwilling to risk war with France, whose army protected the Pope.
-The Piedmontese themselves had conquered most of the Pope's territories in their march south to meet Garibaldi, but they had deliberately avoided Rome, capital of the Papal state.
-Garibaldi chose to hand over all his territorial gains in the south to the Piedmontese and withdrew to Caprera and temporary retirement.
-Some modern historians consider the handover of his gains to the Piedmontese as a political defeat, but he seemed willing to see Italian unity brought about under the Piedmontese Crown.
-The meeting at Teano between Garibaldi and Victor Emmanuel II is the most important event in modern Italian history but is so shrouded in controversy that even the exact site where it took place is in doubt.
+Meanwhile, Garibaldi's victories started to cause disquiet to the Piedmont, and particularly the Sardinian prime minister, Camillo Benso, Count of Cavour.
+He feared that, should the revolutionaries succeed in conquering the entire Neapolitan state, they would then invade the Papal States, which would lead to France intervening.
+The Piedmontese themselves had conquered most of the Pope's territories in their march south to meet Garibaldi, but they had deliberately avoided Rome, the capital of the Papal state.
+Garibaldi deeply disliked Cavour.
+To an extent, he simply mistrusted Cavour's pragmatism and realpolitik, but he also bore a personal grudge for Cavour's trading away his home city of Nice to the French the previous year.
+On the other hand, he supported the Sardinian monarch, Victor Emmanuel II, despite his dislike of royalty, who he admired as a champion of Italian independence.
+In his famous meeting with Victor Emmanuel at Teano on 26 October 1860, Garibaldi greeted him as King of Italy and shook his hand.
+Garibaldi rode into Naples at the king's side on 7 November, then retired to the rocky island of Caprera, refusing to accept any reward for his services.